GetNextjsTemplates/paidin-tailwind-nextjs-free/README.md

 ---
 ## 💾 Installation Guide

-Welcome to the **Dsign Nextjs Landing Page Template**!
+Welcome to the **Paidin Nextjs Landing Page Template**!
 This guide will walk you through the installation and setup process, so you can get started with building your custom web page in no time.

 ### 📝 Steps to Install